 By combining tradition and the transfer into modernity, this company has created a future-oriented and timeless product line.
 Even today the Danish furniture manufacturer cooperates with respected designers and architects around the world to preserve the charm and uniqueness of its tables, chairs, armchairs, sofas and all the other furniture.

-Styled furniture with worldwide recognition
+Stylish furniture with worldwide recognition

 Although the company has not been family-owned since 1979, it still retains its own character and the unique flair of the furniture.
 This makes the brand a stylicone today.